Soil Sampling and Tools

 Where to Submit Samples for Analysis

 The OSU Soil, Water & Forage Analytical Laboratory works in conjunction with the Oklahoma Cooperation Extension Service.
 To help serve the state of Oklahoma with testing Services, each County Extension Office is set up to take samples for analysis.
-To find your local County Extension Office.
-The county will do all the handling and processing for you.
+Find your local County Extension Office.
+The county office will do all the handling and processing for you.

 Step 1.
 Obtain the proper sample bag/container from the local County Extension office.
 It is important for samples to be in the correct containers.

 - Properly sampled soil should be put in a soil bag.
 Please fill the bag.
 The Lab WILL NOT accept a bag less than half full.

 - Water should be put in the 4 oz plastic water bottles